shivanshu-semwal/blog/_posts/2023-01-01-get-links-from-a-site.md

 layout: post
 tags:
 - webdev
+description: How to download all links in a webpage in a text file.
 ---

 To extract all links form a website, you can run this code snippet in developer console of your browser.